I am a professional model. When I tell people this, the eyes-rolls I sometimes get in response reflect a common thought How is that a job?

 In fact, I regard photographers as my clients, to which in deciding to work with them, I take financial risks by advancing treasury (flights and hosting are usually paid ahead of the booking deposits I ask) and I have to make strategic decisions based on ROI (return on investment), to ensure a fair and balanced fee between them and myself.
 Not to mention personalized client requests and budget ties, offsetting last-minute cancellations & flaking, overcoming unreliable public transportation networks, or (oh, I don’t know) maintaining work during a world pandemic 😉 .

-In the past, I have witnessed some people getting uncomfortable when I speak about the detailed matters of professional modelling, because art and passion somehow are not compatible with the business world, or vice versa; and mixing them is like pouring cold water into hot grease.
-So, I often suggest this relationship to be looked at in a different way: business is what keeps the art going, by ensuring everyone gets enough income to stay healthy and to keep making art.
+In the past, I have witnessed some people getting uncomfortable when I speak about the detailed matters of professional modeling, because art and passion somehow are not compatible with the business world, or vice versa; and mixing them is like pouring cold water into hot grease.
+So, I often suggest this relationship be looked at in a different way: business is what keeps the art going, by ensuring everyone gets enough income to stay healthy and to keep making art.

 The only solution is for artists to respect themselves and their craft.
 Enough so as to enforce a proper living for creatives.
 Just like fair trade did for the food industry, to which customers are now willing to pay a bit more for chocolate and coffee, knowing farmers will get a decent wage in return, the art world needs to galvanize and set a uniform standard of doing business and creating quality work which the general public won’t mind paying for.
 It is simply not acceptable that some work gets paid if you climbed high enough up the food chain, while others are used without compensation because online magazines and social media provide ”free” content (which, by the way, they are not, watch out for advertising and private data reselling).